ScottSucksAtProgramming/narcotics_tracker/docs/design/design_doc.md

 ### Medication Creation and Management

-In order to track the inventory of controlled substance medications a model of the medications has to be built within the program.
-I decided to start the probject by building a module to handle the creation and implementation of medications.
+To track the inventory of controlled substance medications a model of the medications has to be built within the program.
+I decided to start the project by building a module to handle the creation and implementation of medications.

 Medications will be similar across EMS agencies but the specific dosages, concentrations and other attributes of the meds will vary.
-There are many specifics for controlled substance medications but I narrowed it down to 7 medication specific attributes and 5 which will be important to working with the medication as part of the database.
+There are many specifics for controlled substance medications but I narrowed it down to 7 medication-specific attributes and 5 which will be important to work with the medication as part of the database.

-###### Medication Facing Attributes
+###### Medication-Specific Attributes

     - name (str): The name of the medication.